wad4444/WCS/docs/docs/api/skill.md

 effects to be applied before starting the skill.

 ### `CheckClientState`
 A boolean value.
-Checks whenever the start function should check if the skill is active/on cooldown on client side before firing a remote.
+Toggles whenever the start function should check `MutualExclusives`, `Requirements`, `ShouldStart`, `State` on client side before firing a remote.

 ## Events